-Insert the bundled autorun driver CD-disk.
+Insert the bundled autorun driver in CD-disk.

-- Step 1: To Click the Service Pack 4in1 Driver.
-Install all components recommended. - Step 2: To Click the VGA Driver for Win9x to install the VGA Driver. - Step 3: To Click the USB Driver to install the USB Driver. - Step 4 : To Click the 686A/B Audio Driver to install the Audio Sound Driver in operating system. - Step 5: To Click the NORTON ANTIVIRUS 2001 and follow the setup to finish the installation.
+- Step 1 : Click SERVICE PACK 4IN1 DRIVER.
+Install all components recommended. - Step 2 : Click 686A/B AUDIO DRIVER to install the Audio Sound Driver. - Step 3 : Click USB Driver to install USB. - Step 4: Click HPT370(A) DRIVER to install HPT370(A). - Step 5: Click HPT370(A) RAID ADMINISTRATOR to install HPT370(A) RAID Administrator. - Step 6: To Click the NORTON ANTIVIRUS 2001 and follow the setup to finish the installation.
 Please Do make sure to update the virus definition code regularly to protect your system form virus damage.